prrlesmac/epl_simulator/README.md

 do a good readme with instructions for deploying, setting up a db, secrets to setup, etc...
-Get a static IP address in the Ec2 instance use cli to run commands
+Get a static IP address in the Ec2 instance use cli to run commands long term: do a landing page with:
+- summary title odds per league
+- summary upcoming matches

 tiebreakers:
 ENG: